Greek Orthodox Patriarchate of Jerusalem: Recent political controversies

 Theophilos III became patriarch of the church at a very difficult time in its history.
-The politics of the Middle East and the delicacy of the relations with the Palestinian Authority, Israel and Jordan continues to make the role and place of the patriarch and the patriarchate very challenging.
+The politics of the Middle East and the delicacy of the relations with the Palestinian Authority, Israel and Jordan continued to make the role and place of the patriarch and the patriarchate very challenging.

 In 2005, a crisis occurred in the church when Irenaios was deposed as patriarch by the Holy Synod of Jerusalem after having sold church property in East Jerusalem to Israeli investors.
 On August 22, 2005, the Holy Synod of the Church of Jerusalem unanimously elected Archbishop Theophilos of Tabor as the 141st patriarch of Jerusalem.

 For some time the Israeli Government withheld recognition of Theophilos as the new patriarch, and continued to only recognize Irenaios as patriarch.
 This position has been criticised as defying the unanimous decision by representatives of all Eastern Orthodox churches meeting at the Phanar at the call of the ecumenical patriarch withdrawing communion from Irineos and recognizing Theophilos's canonical election.

 Israel's refusal to recognise the patriarch's temporal role inhibited the patriarch's ability to take the Israeli government to court, and froze patriarchal bank accounts.
 This in turn threatened the maintenance of the Holy Places and the patriarchate school system with 40,000 students.
-It has been alleged that the origins of the dispute are part of a forty-year attempt by Israeli settler organizations and politicians to open up the patriarchate's extensive land holdings worth estimated hundreds of millions of dollars.
+It has been alleged that the origins of the dispute are part of a forty-year attempt by Israeli settler organizations and politicians to open up the patriarchate's extensive land holdings worth an estimated hundreds of millions of dollars.

-In 2006, Israel refused to renew visas of many of the Greek clergy, which threatened to create to a serious crisis within the church, as most of the monks are Greek citizens.
-Patriarch Theophilos applied to the Israeli Supreme Court.
+In 2006, Israel refused to renew visas of many of the Greek clergy, which threatened to create a serious crisis within the church, as most of the monks are Greek citizens.
+Patriarch Theophilos appealed to the Israeli Supreme Court.
 A decision was due in mid-2006 and then in January 2007, but the Israeli government repeatedly requested further delays in the case.
 The Israeli newspaper Haaretz reported on 11 February 2007 that the Israeli government offered to recognize Theophilos if he would give up control of several valuable properties and sell church property only to Israelis.